yousuf-humran/Secure-Tag/README.md

-# RFID Access Control - Project R-Alpha
+# 🔐 RFID Access Control - Secure Tag

 **An RFID access control system using Arduino Nano, RDM6300 RFID Reader, and ST7735 TFT Display.**
 This project reads RFID tags and displays access status with a sleek user interface.